Summary of Antifragile by Nassim Taleb

 Likewise, every plane crash brings us closer to perfect safety.
 The plane system is antifragile.
 Other planes don’t crash when one crashes.

-The banking system however, is fragile.
+The banking system, however, is fragile.
 More banks are likelier to crash if one crashes too.

--> the banking system should be like the plane network.
+-> The banking system should be like the plane network.

 As we said, the sacrifice of units makes the system stronger.